Devubavaria/FLIPKART-GRID-4.0/README.md

 EXTRACT TRENDS FROM SOCIAL MEDIA

 ## INTRODUCTION
 This system is developed by Devanshi Bavaria and Dhruv Shah as part of Flipkart Grid 2022.
-The aim of this system is to help fashion retailers in identifying trend-setting and best selling products on Flipkart webiste.
+The aim of this system is to help fashion retailers in identifying trend-setting and best selling products on Flipkart website.

 ## DESIGN
 This system is broken down into 3 important parts: